 On December 1, 2017, the Board convened a meeting to further discuss the 2018 Wintergreen Proposal and 2018 Wintergreen Nominations.
+The Board discussed Wintergreen Fund's concentrated position in the Company's stock and the fact that the Wintergreen Fund could have trouble selling its stake at prices at or near the market price if the Wintergreen Fund were to seek to sell its shares in response to significant redemptions, as it had experienced in recent years.
+The Board also discussed the fact that the Wintergreen Fund may have interests, such as a sale of the Company, that differ from the Company's other shareholders given Wintergreen's concentration in the Company's shares and potential liquidity issue.
 Later in the day, Ms. Franklin delivered a letter to Mr. Winters and the board of directors of the Wintergreen Fund, including to the Wintergreen Fund's chairman of the board, Bradden Backer, responding to the 2018 Wintergreen Proposal and 2018 Wintergreen Nominations.
-Ms. Franklin's letter stated that the Board believed the 2018 Wintergreen Proposal and the 2018 Wintergreen Nominations were a calculated effort for the Wintergreen Fund to address its own apparent problems, and were not in the best interests of all the Company's shareholders, and requested a dialogue with Mr. Backer in his capacity as chairman of the Wintergreen Fund's board of directors.
+Ms. Franklin's letter stated that the Board believed the 2018 Wintergreen Proposal and the 2018 Wintergreen Nominations were an effort for the Wintergreen Fund to address its own concentration and liquidity problems, and were not in the best interests of all the Company's shareholders, and requested a dialogue with Mr. Backer in his capacity as chairman of the Wintergreen Fund's board of directors.
+Ms. Franklin's letter also reiterated the Board's openness to discussing a potential transaction in which the Company might repurchase all or a significant portion of the Company's shares held by Wintergreen.

-On December 4, 2017, the Company issued a press release and filed a Form 8-K with the SEC disclosing the delivery of Ms. Franklin's letter to Mr. Winters and to Mr. Backer and the other members of the Wintergreen Fund's board of directors.
+On December 4, 2017, the Company issued a press release and filed a Form 8-K with the SEC disclosing the delivery and contents of Ms. Franklin's letter to Mr. Winters and to Mr. Backer and the other members of the Wintergreen Fund's board of directors.